Development of The Whole Child

 We offer services and activities that enrich your child’s social, emotional and mental health well being.
 In our programs, we focus on increasing your child’s resiliency through self-esteem, positive self-image, cognitive skills, independence and self-control.

-At TDP in rural Pennsylvania, we offer practical solutions to help your child get back on track in their school and in your community.
+At TDP in rural Pennsylvania, we offer practical solutions & services to help your child get back on track in their school and in your community.
 Our approach covers four core areas of focus that are interrelated to four angles that will help reduce the behaviors of concern that you are having with your child.

 We All Have Strengths and Weaknesses